gaultier/blog/sha.md

 > You can't have multiple cores until you've shown you can use one efficiently.

-## SHA1 with SSE
+## SIMD (SSE)

 [This](http://arctic.org/~dean/crypto/sha1.html) is an implementation from the early 2000s in the public domain.
 Yes, SSE, which is the first widespread SIMD instruction set, is from the nineties to early 2000s.
 More than 25 years ago!
-There's basically no reason to write non-SIMD code for performance sensitive code for a SIMD-friendly problem - every CPU we care about has SIMD!
+There's basically no reason to write SIMD-less code for performance sensitive code for a SIMD-friendly problem - every CPU we care about has SIMD!
 Well, we have two write separate implementations for x64 and ARM, that's the downside.
 But still!

 Intel references this implementation on their [website](https://www.intel.com/content/www/us/en/developer/articles/technical/improving-the-performance-of-the-secure-hash-algorithm-1.html).
 According to Intel, it was fundamental work at the time and influenced them.
 It's also not the fastest SSE implementation, the very article from Intel is about some performance enhancements they found for this code, but it has the advantage that if you have a processor from 2004 or after, it works, and it's simple.